roytang/blog/content/quotes/tic.md

 ### 561

-<hunter> no no, we only get pizza if tz fails
+&lt;hunter&gt; no no, we only get pizza if tz fails

-<hunter> well, we might still get pizza if ory succeeds
+&lt;hunter&gt; well, we might still get pizza if ory succeeds

 ---